spectr-e/react-projects/README.md

 ## Project 04: Testimonials App

-In this project you will learn how to use _useEffect_ hook which is going to allow you to get API request or fetch request from a mock server.
+In this project, you will learn how to use _useEffect_ hook which is going to allow you to get API requests or fetch requests from a mock server.

 We will use a JSON placeholder server as our source of data.
 We will fetch some posts and put them in a card.
 We will also fetch some users with their email addresses as well as their comments depending on their ID and email address.